Oldpan/Pytorch-Memory-Utils/README.md

 1. Why Total Tensor Used Memory is much smaller than Total Allocated Memory?

 * Total Allocated Memory is the peak of the memory usage.
-When you delete some tensors, PyTorch will not release the space to the device, until you call ``gpu_tracker.clear_cache()`` like our sciprts.
+When you delete some tensors, PyTorch will not release the space to the device, until you call ``gpu_tracker.clear_cache()`` like the example script.

 * The cuda kernel will take some space.
 See https://github.com/pytorch/pytorch/issues/12873